-The lifespan of acrylic paintings is predicted to be longer than that of oil paintings because they are more resistant to the effects of time.
-They are less prone to cracking under stress and can last longer than oil paintings.
+The lifespan of acrylic paintings, a popular choice for art restorers, is predicted to be longer than that of oil paintings because they are more resistant to the effects of time.
+They are less prone to cracking under stress and can withstand elevated temperatures better than oil paintings, although normal room temperature is ideal for their preservation.
 Their adaptability and usefulness make them a top pick, except for cleaning.
 The true value of an original work of art lies not just in its monetary worth but also in the fact that its current audience and future generations will treasure it.

-Water-based acrylic paints are rapidly replacing oil paints in contemporary painting.
-However, these paints tend to gather dust and debris and trap them because of their more porous nature.
-It is important to know how to clean acrylic paintings without causing any damage to the medium if you want to preserve your collection.
+Water-based acrylic paints, like GOLDEN Acrylics or acrylic on canvas artwork, are rapidly replacing oil paints in contemporary painting.
+However, these paints tend to gather airborne dusts and surface dust and trap them because of their softer texture, increasing the risk of damage.
+It is important to know how to clean acrylic paintings without causing any damage to the medium if you want to preserve your collection of acrylic paintings.

 The Proper Way to Clean an Acrylic Work of Art

 Many of us who invest in works of art intended for them to become family heirlooms, to be passed down and enjoyed long after we are gone.
-Although very little in life is certain, if you take basic precautions and trust in the cleaning process, the beauty of your paintings should last for decades.
-Yes, this is also true with your acrylic paintings on canvas, and we're happy to provide some advice to help them last for generations to come.
+Although very little in life is certain, if you take basic precautions and trust in the cleaning process, the beauty of your paintings should last for a significant period of time.
+Yes, this is also true with your acrylic artwork, and we're happy to provide some advice to help them last for generations to come.

 Step 1: Scrubbing Dust Off an Acrylic Painting